Best Golf Irons 2024

 The hosel decoration won’t suit everyone's eye

-In terms of looks, what you get in the Model CB is a gleaming chrome finish, a generous cavity and some really nicely shaped heads.
-The profile at address is a little more rounded than some, but the look is in keeping with the soft, simple, inoffensive demeanour that these irons embody.
+Wilson have always made great irons and although their tour presence isn't what it once was, it should not be overlooked that the brand has won more major championships than any other, mostly on the back of their irons.
+The Model CB is a worthy successor to some of the great irons that went before.
+It boasts a generous cavity, a gleaming chrome finish and some really nicely shaped heads.
+The profile at address is a perhaps little more rounded than some others on this list, but the look is in keeping with the soft, simple, inoffensive demeanour that these irons embody.

-With regard to performance, the Staff Model CB is competitive with anything we have tested during 2024.
-In testing, the spin rates and launch windows were consistent and the feel is solid and transparent at the same time.
-There is no hiding from a mis-hit, you will know exactly where ball met face, but the extra perimeter weighting does offer some reasonable corrective qualities.
+So it's a great looking iron, but how did it perform?
+Very well actually.
+In fact, the Staff Model CB competes alongside anything we have tested during 2024.
+We found spin rates and launch windows to be very consistent, while the feel is both solid and transparent at the same time.
+The feedback is strong as there is no hiding from a mis-hit and you will know exactly where on the face you hit it, but on those shots you will benefit from the extra perimeter weighting which offers some corrective qualities.

 Better Player Irons